mikependon/RepoDB/README.md

 ## Benchmark

-This will be filled soon with detailed information.
-For now, please refer to [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt) tool for the benchmark results.
+This will be filled soon with the detailed benchmark information.
+For now, please refer to [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool for the benchmark results.

 ## Operations